Spider Veins Overview

 - Genes: Genetic predisposition, i.e., a family history of spider veins and varicose veins, is the leading risk factor for spider veins.
 If your mother and father have a history of vein problems, there’s a 90% chance you’ll experience symptoms of vein disease.

 - Sex: According to the Office on Women’s Health in America, approximately 54% of women and 45% of men in the US experience spider veins or varicose veins at some point.
 Sex is one of the leading risk factors for spider veins because higher estrogen levels can weaken the vein valves.
-For that same reason, other risk factors for spider veins include pregnancy, hormone therapy, and birth control pills.
+For that same reason, you have a higher risk of spider veins if you’re pregnant, undergoing hormone therapy, or taking birth control pills.

 - Age: Your vein valves weaken with age, increasing the risk of spider veins.
 As such, spider veins and varicose veins are usually only found in adults.